 - Food preferences/Ordering habits

-Over time, a profile of each customer can be created which tell about their behaviour; how much do they spend on an average, most ordered dish, etc.
+Over time, a profile of each customer can be created which tell about their behavior; how much do they spend on an average, most ordered dish, etc. Thus restaurant data collection must not be limited to customers frequenting the restaurant.
+In today’s day and age where online food delivery has taken over the restaurant industry, customer data collected online is just as important as data collected in the premises of the restaurant and must also be managed.

 Restaurants can now use this data to create customized loyalty programs and send promotional offers via emails and SMS to their customers.
 Find out how you can use integrated CRM to increase customer loyalty and boost sales.

-A login through facebook grants a greater access into the interests and behaviour of the consumers online.
+A login through facebook grants greater access into the interests and behavior of the consumers online.
 Facebook collects the data of millions of users every day.
-This data is then used for behavioural targeting while running Facebook ads.
+This data is then used for behavioral targeting while running Facebook ads.

 Other than online ordering, social media acts as a medium to reach out to the customers.
 The challenge of retaining customers still remains, as keeping track of each customer lifecycle within the database is a task.
 However, once the data is cleaned and the companies know what to and whom to send, it becomes a lot easier to retain the old customer than acquiring the new ones.